Aoi-Kuro/Pro-HEIC-Encoder/README.md

 1) libheif-examples
 2) exiftool
 3) libde265-dev
+4)
-You may use this lines on Linux to install 1st and 3rd lib:
+You may use this lines on Linux to install libs:

 sudo apt install libde265-dev